The Acquisition Journey: What The First Month Is Like After Closing A Business

 “It's been every bit as challenging as they told me,” Ken laughs.
 “But I’m very excited about the future.”

-It’s been just one month since Ken officially took ownership of A1 Granite in Saint Augustine, Florida after finding the deal through Acquira’s training.
+It’s been just one month since Ken officially took ownership of A1 Granite in Saint Augustine, Florida, after finding the deal through Acquira’s training.

 And even though that journey has really just begun, there are still many takeaways.
 From accounting to payroll, things seemed to keep popping up that Ken wasn’t expecting.

 “It was pretty difficult, trying to figure out the formulas and how much was owed the seller and how much would be owned by me once they finished the project,” Ken explains.
 “So that was pretty difficult.
 We even had the accountants on site trying to help us work through it.
 And it was the day of closing.
-So that took longer than we had expected to find out where the open orders were and what stage they were at.”
+So it took longer than expected to find out where the open orders were and what stage they were at.”

 For Ken, the hardest part of those early days was that all of the paperwork took him away from getting to know his new employees.
-“I wanted to be more with the people and I just spent a lot of time making sure all [the accounting] was straight,” he says.
+“I wanted to be more with the people, and I just spent a lot of time making sure all [the accounting] was straight,” he says.

 Watch the full interview here.